apache/eventmesh-site/docs/instruction/03-runtime.md

 # EventMesh Runtime Quick Start

 EventMesh Runtime is a stateful Mesh node in the EventMesh cluster, responsible for event transmission between Source Connectors and Sink Connectors.
-It uses Event Store as a storage queue for events.
+It uses EventMesh Storage as a storage queue for events.

 ![EventMesh Runtime](../../static/images/design-document/runtime.png)